Foot & Ankle Injury Treatment

 - Tripping or falling over something.

-- Severe impact such as a fall.
+- The severe impact such as a fall.

-- Trauma experience in a car accident.
+- Trauma experienced in a car accident.

 - Even an awkward step down the stairs can cause it.

 - Bruising & purple skin.

 - Very tender region.

 - Inability to put weight on the ankle.

 - Pain, mostly on the outside.